vmware/vic-product/docs/user_doc/vic_vsphere_admin/set_up_ops_user.md

 ### Grant Any Necessary Permissions <a id="perms"></a>

 The operations user account must exist before you create a VCH.
-If you did not manually configure the operations user account with all of the necessary permissions, vSphere Integrated Containers Engine can do this for you.
+If you are deploying the VCH to a cluster, vSphere Integrated Containers Engine can configure the operations user account with all of the necessary permissions for you.

+**IMPORTANT**: If you are deploying the VCH to a standalone host that is managed by vCenter Server, you must configure the operations user account manually.
+The option to grant any necessary permissions automatically only applies when deploying VCHs to clusters.

 #### Create VCH Wizard